 Do you have questions around why we chose to include Vitamin E at the levels we did in FullWell Prenatal?
-In this blog post, we aim to provide insight into our rationale around the 100mg of natural vitamin E in our prenatal multivitamin.
+In this article, we aim to provide insight into our rationale around the 100mg of natural vitamin E in our prenatal multivitamin.

 First, the basics: Alpha-tocopherol is the natural, non-synthetic, most bioavailable form of vitamin E. You know if you've got natural supplements that contain this form of vitamin E if it lists it as d-alpha-tocopherol and NOT dl-alpha-tocopherol (it's an easily overlooked difference, but the d versus the dl in the beginning sets it apart).